polterguy/phosphorusfive/plugins/p5.lambda/README.md

 The third Active Event called *[create-literal-widget]* is declared in p5.web.

-What happens when you evaluate the above piece of Hyperlisp, is that *[eval]* is being invoked, with the root node of your above Hyperlisp as the "current instruction pointer".
+What happens when you evaluate the above piece of Hyperlambda, is that *[eval]* is being invoked, with the root node of your above Hyperlambda as the "current instruction pointer".
 To evaluate *[eval]* directly yourself, is quite simple, and can be achieved with the following code

 ```